 The BT-350 is smart glass that features an optical see-through system.
 You can overlay information on the display using an optical technique that provides clear images, without disturbing the view of the user's surroundings.
 It is also possible to project more information since the device uses a see-through system allowing images to be projected for both eyes, as opposed to the single image monocular type.

 When displaying in full screen, mount using the following method.
-Full screen display is available for the BT-350 by using the standard Android functions.

 Execute the following process in onCreate() for each Activity.

 View view = this.getWindow().getDecorView(); view.setSystemUiVisibility(View.SYSTEM_UI_FLAG_HIDE_NAVIGATION | View.SYSTEM_UI_FLAG_FULLSCREEN | View.SYSTEM_UI_FLAG_IMMERSIVE_STICKY);

 * The above is an example only.
 See the following URL for details.

 To switch between 2D/3D in full screen display, specify the parameter so that "OSD to show 2D/3D" will not be displayed.
 If OSD is shown, full screen display will be canceled.
 For details, refer to 3.3 Switch between 2D/3D display.

 If you hide VideoView on full screen mode, the display image may become unstable.

 In the case of calling VideoView#setVisibility() with using View.INVISIBLE or View.GONE for hiding the display image, you can avoid the issue by the following method.

 Place arbitrary image in front of the the VideoView you want to hide.